danieltodaDS/Health-Insurance-Cross-Sell/README.md

 # 10. Next Steps to Improve

-  - Apply another encoders like PCA
   - Apply other ML algorithms like LightGBM
   - Apply Pipeline Class
+  - Try PCA in data preparation step
   - Split this dataset in 3 slices (train, validation and test) and obtain the final error from this test dataset

 # LICENSE